pierotofy/3d-tiles/TileFormats/BatchTable/README.md

 ## Hierarchy

 The standard batch table approach may not be suitable for representing metadata hierarchies.

+For example consider a tile that represents a city block where the doors, walls, and roofs contain metadata, the buildings contain metadata, and the block contains metadata.
+In order to select a door and get information about itself, its building, and its block the three-level hierarchy must be flattened into the door's properties.
+Additionally all features in the batch table - doors, walls, and roofs - must share the same property arrays even if they do not apply to all features.
+This approach incurs a high storage cost due to the amount of duplicate data.

+An example of this with three buildings setup might look like:

+{
+    door_material : ['oak', 'plastic', 'stone', '', '', '', '']
+    mass : [10, 11, 14,
+}

+The batch table hierarchy remedies this by treating each feature as an instance of a class.
+Each class contains the metadata for its instances alone.
+Instances may have any number of parents to build the semantic hierarchy.

+{
+    material : 'Oak',

+}
+This three-level hierarchy must be flattened into each feature, incurring

+For example, consider a tile that contains buildings, where each building is composed of a set of features like doors and walls.

+Metadata must be flattened into each feature in a way that generates a large amount of duplicate data and incurs a high storage cost.

 Often a large amount of duplicate data is needed describing hierarchical metadata. tiles that  metadata hierarchies.

-  a hierarchical representation of metadata wil

 ## Implementation Notes